enanomapper/nano-lazar-paper/nano-lazar.md

 include-before: ^1^ in silico toxicology gmbh,  Basel, Switzerland
 keywords: QSAR, read-across, nanoparticle
 date: \today
-abstract: "The lazar framework for read across predictions was expanded for the prediction of naoparticle toxicities, and a new methodology for calculating nanoparticle descriptors from core and coating structures was implemented.
-In order to compare nanparticle descriptor sets and local regression algorithms 60 independent crossvalidation experiments were performed for the Protein Corona dataset obtained from the eNanoMapper database.
+abstract: "The lazar framework for read across predictions was expanded for the prediction of nanoparticle toxicities, and a new methodology for calculating nanoparticle descriptors from core and coating structures was implemented.
+In order to compare nanoparticle descriptor sets and local regression algorithms 60 independent crossvalidation experiments were performed for the Protein Corona dataset obtained from the eNanoMapper database.
 The best RMSE and r^2 results were obtained with protein corona descriptors and the weighted random forest algorithm, but its 95% prediction interval is significantly less accurate than for models using simpler descriptor sets (measured and calculated nanoparticle properties).
-The most accurate prediction intervals were obtained with measured nanoparticle properties with RMSE and r^2 valus that show no statistical significant difference (p < 0.05) to the protein corona descriptors.
+The most accurate prediction intervals were obtained with measured nanoparticle properties with RMSE and r^2 values that show no statistical significant difference (p < 0.05) to the protein corona descriptors.
 Calculated descriptors are interesting for cheap and fast high-throughput screening purposes, random forest models have significantly lower r^2 values, but RMSE and prediction intervals are comparable to protein corona and nanoparticle random forest models."

 #documentclass: achemso
 bibliography: references.bibtex